Progress-aus/ai-dataset-analysis-agent/README.md

 ## About me

-I'm Progress Pandey, finishing a Bachelor of Information Technology (Business major) at Sydney International School of Technology and Commerce in June 2026.
+I'm Progress Pandey, Completed a Bachelor of Information Technology (Business major) at Sydney International School of Technology and Commerce in June 2026.
 Looking for Junior BA / Data Analyst roles in Sydney.

 - LinkedIn: [progress-pandey](https://www.linkedin.com/in/progress-pandey/)
 - Email: progresspandey299@gmail.com